yanlin-duan/yanlin-duan.github.io/_posts/2017-04-29-cheatsheetappliedMLpart2.md

 This semester I am taking Applied Machine Learning with [Andreas Mueller](http://amueller.github.io/).
 It's a great class focusing on the practical side of machine learning.

 I received many positive feedbacks for my review note of the first half of the class.
 I am therefore motivated to continue working on a similar post for the second half.
-Again, I am posting my notes on my blog so it can benefit more people, whether he/she is in the class or not :)
+Again, I am posting my notes on my blog so it can benefit more people, no matter he/she is in the class or not :)

 # Acknowledgment